Aroma + Cognitive Performance

 In a society full of opportunity, ever-changing technology, and a multitude of distractions, a cognitive boost can go a long way.
 What if there was a way for people to perform better on tests, make fewer mistakes, and work more efficiently?

 In my time at Ohio State, I served as "Peer Research Connect," meaning I acted as a mentor and informational resource for students looking to get involved with undergraduate research.
-Though I am no longer a part of the undergraduate community, if you are a student looking to get involved with research, even if you don't go to Ohio State, please feel free to reach out.
+Though I am no longer a part of the undergraduate community, if you are a student looking to get involved with research, even if you don't attend my affiliated academic institutions (Ohio State, Harvard, and UCSD), please feel free to reach out.